The Table of Contents may be found here.

 Hematite-coated nodule from Log Springs Formation.
 35 43.988N 106 45.793W

 This sample shows the bright red color of hematite on the left, and somewhat darker color on the right where the nodule was partially buried.
-The sample has a high density, which I measured at around 4.3 g/cm3, whereas normal limestone has a maximum density of around 2.8 g/cm3.
+The sample has a high density, which I measured at around 4.45 g/cm3, whereas normal limestone has a maximum density of around 2.8 g/cm3.
 Solid hematite has a specific gravity of 5.26 g/cm3.
-This suggests that there is considerable hematite coating on the limestone nodule.
+This suggests that there is more hematite coating than limestone nodule.
 Hematite makes an excellent iron ore, but the beds here are neither rich enough nor extensive enough for economical exploitation.

 Hematite, Fe2O3, is a common minor component of sedimentary rocks.
 It is also common in weathered igneous and metamorphic rocks, but is rather uncommon in fresh igneous and metamorphic rocks.
 Under conditions typical of the earth's interior, where metamorphic rock is formed and magma is generated, there is very little oxygen and iron tends to remain in the ferrous state.
 Thus, fresh igneous and metamorphic rocks contain most of their iron as ferrous minerals.
 Such ferric iron as is present is bound up with ferrous iron in magnetite.
 However, the high oxygen levels at the earth's surface ensure that ferrous iron is eventually oxidized to ferric iron, and most of this ferric iron exists as hematite or its hydrated counterpart, goethite, FeO(OH).